 Display of full text documents is subject to copyright clearance.
 Full text documents are available for nearly 35% of the publications.
 Some documents become available after publisher embargoes are lifted.

-Curtin's Authorship, Peer Review and Publication of Research Outputs Procedures states that publications will be made freely available in espace within 12 months of publication.
+Curtin's Authorship, Peer Review and Publication of Research Outputs Procedures states researchers will be responsible for disseminating research outputs through Curtin’s institutional open access repository, espace.